 But no, people didn't really see what, what after that, right?
 So it was over and people were like, okay, I give you this and you give me food, but no one even thought, okay, can I use it for something else?
 Can I use it to as my ID if I fly whatever, right?
-Because it was a bit scary and probably people at least here maybe trust governmental institutions a bit more than a private companies Or really want food, right?
+Because it was a bit scary and probably people at least here maybe trust governmental institutions a bit more than a private companies Or really want food.
+Or really want food, right?

 So it's a mix of both, like society here and a couple, like also in the beginning of Covid in 2020 there was a, a big headline in Build, which is the magazine with pictures and less news.
 So it said cons paid with card and it was top news.

 You know, it's, it's a societal question, right?
 But to your point, Phil, if the UX is beautiful, if the trust is there and it's easy and it's just another little add-on to the ecosystem I'm already in becomes very seductive, it's hard to fight against that.